 Suff Syed: In An AI-Powered World, Be An Outlier

-Growing up in Bangalore, India in humble circumstances, Syed dreamed of one day joining Microsoft.
+Growing up in Bengaluru, India in humble circumstances, Syed dreamt of one day joining Microsoft.
 But his father had other plans and wanted Syed to become a cardiologist.
 When Syed told his dad he would pursue computer science in college, his dad was so upset he didn’t talk to Syed for the next two months.
 During his engineering studies, Syed quickly realized every student within India’s esteemed programs would either graduate as an engineer or a doctor.
-This led Syed down a path to seek something unique he could pursue, leading him to the world of design at a time when no design roles or ecosystem existed within India.
+This led Syed down a path to seek something unique, leading him to the world of design at a time when no design roles or ecosystem existed within India.

 This represented what has become a fundamental part of Syed’s career — the need to always stand out from what others are doing, whether it was choosing a non-traditional career path in India, or thinking about design, technology, and creativity in new ways.
 Here, he shares how creative professionals can embrace AI technology to shift the paradigm, why creativity is defined by a mindset and not a role, how the challenges in his childhood shaped him, and why being an outlier is a good thing.